 The Alt-R S.p.
 Cas9-GFP V3 and S.p.
 Cas9-RFP V3 nucleases are high purity, recombinant S. pyogenes Cas9 enzymes that are expressed as fusion proteins with nuclear localization sequences (NLSs) and C-terminal 6-His tags.
 These enzymes have on-target functionality comparable to wild-type S.p.
 Cas9 and are designed for applications that require post-transfection visualization of the protein or enrichment of edited cells using fluorescence-activated cell sorting (FACS).
 These enzymes should be combined with Alt-R CRISPR gRNA in equimolar amounts.

 Cas9 nickases allow specific cutting of only one strand at the DNA target site.
 Cuts to both strands of DNA are accomplished by using either Alt-R S.p.
 Cas9 D10A Nickase V3 or Alt-R S.p.
 Cas9 H840A Nickase V3, with 2 gRNAs that target two neighboring Cas9 sites, one on either strand of the target region.
 This functionally increases the length of the recognition sequence from 20 to 40 bases.
-For more information about using Cas9 nickases, see the application note.
+For more information about using Cas9 nickases, see this application note.

 Alt-R S.p. dCas9 Protein V3 has mutations that result in the loss of nuclease activity.
 This protein can form RNP complexes with Alt-R gRNAs and bind to the target region specified by the gRNA without cutting the DNA.